Sequoia-Fabrica/sequoia_fabrica_blog/README.md

 1. ✅ **`Test build hugo site`** - runs on every commit to ensure the site builds without errors
 2. ✅ **`Build and deploy site`** - builds and deploys the site to the main domain (fully operational)
 3. ✅ **`Deploy Hugo site to Pages`** - builds the site for GitHub Pages as a preview site

-All GitHub Actions are now working and fully operational!

 # Additional utilities